• Upcoming Events

 • cn中文 (中国)用中文查看主页

-CONTACT US • 650.591.0133
+CONTACT US • 650.591.0133• email us

 Case Management

 Case management is a collaborative process that involves the coordination of community-based services and resources to provide support to individuals, partners, and families in need.
-The goal of the case management program is to enhance participants’ abilities to resolve issues, overcome obstacles, and lead fulfilling, productive lives.
-Our Case Manager works closely with participants to create a customized service plan that takes into account each person’s unique strengths, needs, and circumstances.
+The goal of the case management program is to enhance participant abilities to resolve issues, overcome obstacles, and lead fulfilling, productive lives.
+Our Case Manager works closely with participants to create a customized service plan that takes into account each persons unique strengths, needs, and circumstances.

 Case management services can include the following areas: